TVycas/WordAutoComplete/README.md

 # WordAutoComplete

-A word autocompletion system that uses its own data structure (DictionaryTree) to efficiently traverse words letter by letter to find possible autocompletions.
+A word auto-completion system that uses its own data structure (DictionaryTree) to efficiently traverse words letter by letter to find possible auto-completions.

 DictionaryTree also has methods such as contains(), mostPopularWord(), allWords(), longestWord().